sadayas/stock-analysis/README.md

 Next i
 ````

-Instead we were able to reuse a different code from stackoverflow, which processed through all the rows instead.
+Instead we were able to reuse a different code from stackoverflow, which processed through all data within the rows instead.

 ```
 RowCount = Cells(Rows.Count, "A").End(xlUp).Row